elias-at-chalmers/mop-lecture_notes-mirror/labs/lab1.md

 ```

 ### Task 4: RGB Lights!
 If you have made it this far, great work!
 If you have time to complete this task as well, **wow!** Go find the TA and ask for an RGB LED, if you don't have one already.
 Then connect it and make it pulsate with all the colors of the rainbow.
-Then record it and show me for a gold star sticker[^1].
+Then record it and show your lecturer for a gold star sticker[^1].

 [^1]: The gold star has no monetary value and does not affect your grade.
 It might also be a virtual gold star sticker if I cannot find a real one.